tomchaplin/tomchaplin.github.io/_portfolio_entries/2018-09-20-The-Ugly-Croissant.md

 #### Pagination and Object-Oriented PHP

 With all of the recipes and blog posts stored and tagged in a database, this allowed us to create a search page where users could search the site for recipes that interested them.
 However, returning these results on one page would lead to long page load times and a cumbersome experience for the user.
 To solve this issue, we needed to automatically paginate the results from the relevant database query.
 Aware that this was a common problem that might arise on future projects we created a tool for paginating results from a data base query.
 Using an object-oriented approach, this tool is highly portable and can be integrated into any site in the future.
+[View the PHP Paginator on GitHub](https://github.com/tomchaplin/PHP_Paginator/).

+Using the object-oriented approach was a much more organised approach to PHP

 ### Admin Section